Jmuccigr/jmuccigr.github.io/courses/240/schedule.md

 - Thursday, March 1
     - Archaeologist: Massimo Pallottino (1909 – 1995) - John Hanna
     - Site: Thonis - Ava Valentino
+	- Command-line Interface
+	- pandoc/Zotero
+		1. Save your latest markdown file, which should include at least one image, in your server folder.
+		1. Use pandoc to convert that file into five other versions, all in that same directory: html (one version with the "-s" option and another without it); pdf; docx; odt.
+		1. Make sure your Zotero library has at least 10 items in it.
+		1. Download and install the [Better BibTeX extension](https://zotplus.github.io/zotero-better-bibtex/) into your standalone Zotero.
+Restart Zotero.
+Then go to the Better BibTeX pane in the preferences and check the "Show citekey instead of 'extra' field..." box and close the preferences.

 #### Spring Break